BenjaminPhillips22/Neuroevolution_on_Atari/README.md

 to run the GA to learn how to play frostbite. `frostbite.json` will be updated.
 Frostbite can be replaced with other jsons for different games.
-The json file has the hyper-parameters for the algorithm. `does_it_generalise.py` can be used to create videos of the top performing individuals from the run.
+The json file has the hyper-parameters for the algorithm. `does_it_generalise.py` can be used to create videos of the top performing individuals from the run (thought you may want to update the settings in the file).
 Type

 `python does_it_generalise.py frostbite.json`